github/docs/content/codespaces/reference/using-the-github-codespaces-plugin-for-jetbrains.md

 * The age of the codespace
 * The period for which a stopped codespace will be retained before it is automatically deleted

-The icons at the top of the {% data variables.product.prodname_github_codespaces %} tool window provide the following functions
+The icons at the top of the {% data variables.product.prodname_github_codespaces %} tool window provide the following functions.

 * **Refresh active codespace**